 Food: Other snakes – primarily, but also lizards, mice, frogs and other small animals.

-Venom Toxicity: Very toxic – even many times more so than the Naja kaouthia (cobras).
-Bungarus krait venom is neuro-toxic and attacks the human nervous system, shutting it down.
+Venom Toxicity: Very toxic – even more so than the Naja kaouthia (cobras).
+Bungarus krait venom is neurotoxic and attacks the human nervous system, shutting it down.
 Coma, brain death, and suffocation due to paralysis of the muscles and nerves necessary for crucial functions like the diaphragm, and or heart, are frequent causes of death.
-Death results usually 12-24 hours after a bite that is not treated.
+Death results usually 12-24 hours after an envenomed bite that is not treated.
 Little or no pain is usually felt at the bite location.
-The black/white kraits in Thailand are more toxic to humans than are the yellow/black kraits.
-The yellow-black kraits (Bungarus fasciatus) can still kill you easily.
+The black/white kraits in Thailand are more toxic to humans than are the yellow / black kraits.
+That said, the yellow-black kraits (Bungarus fasciatus) can still kill you easily.

 Here’s a short overview of what happened to one victim of a bite by Bungarus candidus (black-white striped krait):